builtinnya/UncannyCookieClicker/README.md

 - Auto-click the big cookie at given interval
 - Auto-click a golden cookie when it appears
 - Notify you when a golden cookie appears
+- Auto-buy upgrades
+- Notify you when upgrades become available

+This extension also works on the [beta version of Cookie Clicker][].

 [Uncanny Cookie Clicker]: https://chrome.google.com/webstore/detail/uncanny-cookie-clicker/mmmdenlpgbgmeofmdkhimecmkcgabgno
     "Uncanny Cookie Clicker"